Blog

 For example, senior citizens and students often receive discounts at movie theaters.
 Even though the experience of watching the film is the same, these groups are charged less due to market segmentation.
 Likewise, a magazine subscription might be cheaper for an educational institution than for an individual subscriber.

-Why companies use price discrimination
+Why companies use price discrimination?

 Price discrimination isn't just a fancy economic term – it's a strategic tool for businesses aiming to maximize profits and operate more efficiently.
 Let's delve into some of the key reasons companies adopt price discrimination strategies.

-Maximizing profit and extracting consumer surplus
+Maximizing value and extracting consumer surplus

 The crux of any business is to make a profit, and price discrimination can help achieve that by capturing consumer surplus.
 By identifying the maximum price that different segments of consumers are willing to pay, businesses can extract more value from the market.